Riddhiman2005/Riddhiman2005/README.md

 **Everlasting Quest for Physics(EQP)** is an initiative to provide a platform for HS students with like minded peers and teach, discuss courses which are not under normal school curriculum.
-The is the [Website link](everlastingquestforphysics.wordpress.com) where I write blogs .
+The is the [Website link](everlastingquestforphysics.wordpress.com) where you'll find my blogs.
 They are mostly for general students sometimes made creative with added humor to invoke the interests for Physics and Maths among students.